Mille Bornes: Scoring

 In a 2-player game, the maximum score that can be made in one hand is 4,600 points.In a standard 4-player/2-team game there is no extension, so the maximum score is 4,400.
 In a 3-player or 6-player/3-team game, two shutout bonuses are achievable, yielding a perfect score of 5,100.

-Note that some points are scored even if a side does not complete a trip; it is possible for the completing side to score fewer points than their opponents.
+Note some points are scored even if a side does not complete a trip; it is possible for the completing side to score fewer points than their opponents.
 If the hand ends by exhaustion rather than by completion, each side still scores its distance and safety points.

 According to the printed rules distributed by Parker Brothers, a game continues until one or both sides reaches a cumulative point total of 5,000.
 If both sides go over 5,000 during the same hand, the higher point total wins the game.
-Note that it is possible for the game to end in a tie, in which case the rules are silent.
+Note it is possible for the game to end in a tie, in which case the rules are silent.

 If the game is played for money, then generally the point difference is paid from the loser to the winner, and every point is significant.